 One of the main reasons that New Year’s resolutions are so often forgotten before January is out is that they frequently require habit change.

-And habits, without the right techniques, are highly resistant to change, as I explain in my new book ‘Making Habits, Breaking Habits‘.
+And habits, without the right techniques, are highly resistant to change.

 But because habits work unconsciously and automatically, we can tap into our in-built autopilot to get the changes we want.

-So here is my quick ten-step guide to making those New Year’s resolutions, based on the hundreds of psychology studies I cover in the book.
+So here is my quick ten-step guide to making those New Year’s resolutions, based on hundreds of psychology studies.

 1. For big results, think small